Virginia and Choc Hutcheson Endowed Professor

 BIOGRAPHY

 Kerk F. Kee (Ph.D., 2010, The University of Texas at Austin) is the Virginia & Choc Hutcheson Professor in Mass Communication at Texas Tech University.
 He is a communication researcher and an interdisciplinary social scientist of innovation diffusion.
 His organizational communication research investigates the development, adoption, implementation, and the ultimate diffusion of big data technologies in scientific organizations.
 He also studies the dissemination of health information in cultural communities and the spread of pro-environmental attitude in modern societies.
 His emerging research is moving towards studying innovations in entrepreneurial startups, natural disaster management, creative industries, and smart cities.
-His research has been funded by the US National Science Foundation (NSF), the Bill & Melinda Gates Foundation, and the Robert Wood Johnson Foundation, totaling over US$12M (collaborative) to date.
+His research has been funded by the US National Science Foundation (NSF), the National Academy of Sciences, the Bill & Melinda Gates Foundation, and the Robert Wood Johnson Foundation, totaling over US$13M (collaborative) to date.
 He received a prestigious NSF CAREER grant (2015), awarded by the Office of Advanced Cyberinfrastructure under NSF's Computer & Information Science & Engineering Directorate.
-According to Google Scholar Citations in February 2024, his research has been cited more than 7,620 times.
+According to Google Scholar Citations in September 2024, his research has been cited more than 7,970 times.

 PUBLISHED WORKS